 Janet Whittick is the Policy and Communications Director at the California Council for Environmental and Economic Balance (CCEEB) – a nonprofit, nonpartisan coalition of business, labor, and public leaders.
 Ms. Whittick currently focuses on cross-media and multi-media environmental impacts, with a particular focus on air quality and energy.
 Ms. Whittick has worked with a diverse range of non-profit and public interest organizations over the years, including the statewide Flex Your Power campaign, the California Environmental Dialogue, the Business Energy Coalition (a cutting-edge demand response program), the University of California at San Francisco, and the Hmong-American Community, Inc. Ms. Whittick graduated from the University of California at San Diego with honors.

 Yvonne Vukasin - Administrator

 Yvonne Vukasin is the administrator for the California Council for Environmental and Economic Balance (CCEEB) – a nonprofit, nonpartisan coalition of business, labor, and public leaders.
 Vukasin plays a key role in the day-to-day operations of CCEEB, acting as a liaison to the board and members.
-She engages current members, advises the President and Vice President on key issues, assists in development, and oversees all employee benefit plans as well as event management.
+She engages current members, advises the president on key issues, assists in development, and oversees all employee benefit plans as well as event management.
 Vukasin also supports the CCEEB’s Natural Resources Task Force.
 An avid swimmer who enjoys the outdoors, cooking and traveling with her family, she lives in San Francisco with her husband and volunteers for the Boy Scouts of America.

 Ken Stevens - Manager, Accounting